Kaavi Flooring vs Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?

 This visual difference plays a key role in how interior designers plan flooring layouts for Hyderabad homes.

-Cost Comparison in Hyderabad
+Kaavi Flooring Cost in Hyderabad

 While costs vary based on workmanship and surface preparation, here is a general range observed by interior designers in Hyderabad: